fieldtrip/website/development/guideline/documentation.md

 ## How to name example data?

 When using example data in tutorials, please use consistent naming.
-That i

-- add a prefix to the data-name that shows what kind of data it is.
+- Add a prefix to the data-name that shows what kind of data it is.
 Prefixes are: data (for raw/preprocessed data), timelock, freq, stat and source.
-Example: if you have timelocked data (ERP/ERF) of condition FIC, you can call it timelockFIC.
+For example, if you have timelocked data (ERP/ERF) of condition FIC, you can call it timelockFIC.
 So do not use 'data' for everything.

-- save the data as a mat-file with the same name (e.g. save the variable freqFIC to the file freqFIC.mat)
+- Save the data as a .mat file with the same name, e.g. save the variable freqFIC to the file freqFIC.mat.
+- Store only one variable in every .mat file.

 ## How to add tags?

-At the top of each markdown page there is a [Jekyll front-matter](https://jekyllrb.com/docs/front-matter/) section like this
+At the top of each markdown page there is a [Jekyll front-matter](https://jekyllrb.com/docs/front-matter/) section like this:

 ```text
 ---